ibm-cloud-docs/openshift/satellite_clusters.md

 ## Storing application data in persistent storage
 {: #satcluster-storage}

-Unlike standard {{site.data.keyword.openshift}} clusters that are created on {{site.data.keyword.cloud_notm}} infrastructure, your {{site.data.keyword.satelliteshort}} clusters do not come installed with a storage driver that provides Kubernetes storage classes that are ready to use with Kubernetes persistent volumes for your apps.
+Unlike standard {{site.data.keyword.openshiftshort}} clusters that are created on {{site.data.keyword.cloud_notm}} infrastructure, your {{site.data.keyword.satelliteshort}} clusters do not come installed with a storage driver that provides Kubernetes storage classes that are ready to use with Kubernetes persistent volumes for your apps.
 However, you can install your own storage driver to set up your apps to save their data in a backing storage device.
 Review the following common options.
 {: shortdesc}

 *  Install the [{{site.data.keyword.cos_full_notm}} plug-in](/docs/openshift?topic=openshift-object_storage) in your cluster.